iBurley/batch-files/README.md

 Automated backup script, copies the Users, Program Files, Program Files (x86), and ProgramData directories.
 It prompts the user for three variables, the source drive letter, the destination drive letter, and a last name which it uses to create a directory where the data is copied.
 Each directory copied creates a separate log file in case of errors.

+### mbr2gpt.bar

+Runs the validation to ensure that the hard drive can be converted from CMS to UEFI then prompts you with a 'yes/no' whether the validation was successful, if it was it runs the conversion and reboots to BIOS for you to disable CSM support.
+If no, the script ends and it suggests that there may be more than three drive partitions, which is a limitation of the tool.

 ### system-scan.bat

 Very simple, it just runs the built-in Windows SFC and DISM scans to find and replace any corrupted Windows system files.